Why does the health gap exist?

 Strengthen the movement to Close the Gap

 The inadequacy in infrastructure and service delivery to Indigenous people is now extreme; but the strong and sustained public support for action has put Indigenous health equality on the agenda of State and Federal Governments.
+Recent cuts in funding to Indigenous health services highlight that we need to maintain the pressure on governments to meet their commitments to closing the gap.

 With your help, we can keep it there.
 The movement to Close the Gap now needs to maintain, and grow, to ensure sustained and meaningful long-term change; and most importantly, an end to the Indigenous health crisis.